GNOME/gimp/devel-docs/README.md

 #### XCF

-The `XCF` format is the core image format of GIMP, which mirrors features made available in GIMP.
+The `XCF` format is the core image format of LIGMA, which mirrors features made available in LIGMA.
 More than an image format, you may consider it as a work or project format, as it is not made for finale presentation of an artwork but for the work-in-progress processus.